 The Government would consult on proposals:

 The consultation, Schools that work for everyone, was subsequently published on 12 September 2016.
 The consultation closed on 12 December 2016.
-A response is expected in spring 2017.

 Existing grammar schools are currently permitted to expand, including on to new sites, and there have been several recent proposals for these kinds of expansions.
 In December 2013, two proposals for the establishment of a satellite grammar school in Sevenoaks, one submitted by Weald of Kent Grammar School in Tonbridge and the other by Invicta Grammar School in Maidstone, were rejected by the then Education Secretary, Michael Gove.